 The papers of the St. Louis businessman, writer, and historian contain correspondence, scrapbooks, book sale announcements, and miscellaneous materials, with an emphasis on St. Louis and Missouri history.

-Settlement, early houses, businesses, schools, churches and social customs of Kahoka, Clark County, MO.
+The papers contain a history of settlement, early houses, businesses, schools, churches and social customs of Kahoka, Clark County, Missouri.

 Campbell, Isaac R. (1798-1882), Papers, 1821-1887, (C1001)